wujian16/Cornell-MOE/README.md

 6. The project is under active development.
 We are revising all the comments in the code, which will be ready soon.
 Any bug report or issue is welcome!

 # Introduction:
-Below we show a small demon of qKG on a 1-d synthetic function with the batch size q=2.
+Below we show a small demo of qKG on a 1-d synthetic function with the batch size q=2.
 The right hand side shows the fitted statistical model and the points suggested by qKG, note that the function evaluation is subject to noise; the left hand side is the heatmap visualizing the acquisition function according to qKG criteria.
 ![qKG demo](https://github.com/wujian16/qKG/blob/jianwu_9_cpp_KG_gradients/qkg-demo.gif)

 qKG implements a library of batch Bayesian optimization algorithms, it internally works by: